gonzalo123/gofswatcher/README.md

 }
 ```

 And basically that's all.
 We only need to take care with filesystem events.
 Fsnotify is very low level and when we use it we realized how programs write files.
 Some of them create a temp file, then it writes it and finally it renames the file.
 Sometimes the program creates an empty file and finally writes the file.
 Basically it's the same but the events are different.
-In my example I only listen to "CREATE" just enoght for my test.
+In my example I only listen to "CREATE" just enough for my test.

-Emmit event to RabbitMQ it's also simple.
-Well documented within docuemtation
+Emit event to RabbitMQ it's also simple.
+Well documented within documentation.

 ```go
 func emitEvent(fileName string, conf Conf) {
 	fmt.Println("Event on file", fileName)